apeart30/proof-of-concept/README.md

     app.run(debug=True)
 ```

-you can use my pindo api token for configuration but you can easily get your token when you sign in … matter of fact you don’t even have to use legimate information … as long as you have a google account you’re good to go when you sign in to pindo you check your profile for
+you can use my pindo api token for configuration but you can easily get your token when you sign in … matter of fact you don’t even have to use legitimate information … as long as you have a google account you’re good to go when you sign in to pindo you check your profile for

 the token and use the same token but its worth checking it out explore yourself